Logo light mode the Fabryk

 For those who crave a bit of relaxation, Brighton's pebble beaches offer the perfect getaway.
 Unwind on the shoreline, watch the sunset, or take a leisurely walk along the iconic Brighton Pier.
 As the sun dips, the city's vibrant nightlife takes over, offering a range of gay clubs and bars where you can dance the night away.

-The city is also a haven for foodies, with numerous cafes and bistros offering mouth-watering delicacies.
+The city is also a haven for foodies, with numerous cafés and bistros offering mouth-watering delicacies.
 From vegan hotspots to seafood restaurants, there's something to cater to all tastes.
 Many establishments are proudly gay-friendly, ensuring everyone gets a slice of Brighton's culinary scene.

 Here are three of the best gay-friendly establishments you should check out during your visit:

-• The Marlborough - This historic pub and theater is famous for its welcoming atmosphere and diverse clientele.
+• The Marlborough: This historic pub and theater is famous for its welcoming atmosphere and diverse clientele.
 It's also a hub for Brighton's LGBTQ+ community with regular events and shows.

-• The Queen's Arms - Known for its live entertainment, this gay-friendly pub offers a warm and lively setting with fabulous drag performances to boot.
+• The Queen's Arms: Known for its live entertainment, this gay-friendly pub offers a warm and lively setting with fabulous drag performances to boot.

-• Legends Hotel - This seafront hotel has a stylish bar and a club that hosts various events.
+• Legends Hotel: This seafront hotel has a stylish bar and a club that hosts various events.
 It's a popular spot for gay visitors and locals alike with its stunning views and friendly service.

-Gay Brighton Beautiful flamingly gay Brighton even has rainbow scaffolding
+Beautiful flamingly gay Brighton even has rainbow scaffolding

 18. Tasmania, Australia